StackVista/stackstate-docs/ui-stackpack-resources/ServiceNow/5.3.1/detailed-overview.md

 ### Open source

-The code for the StackState ServiceNow check is open source and [available on GitHub](https://l.stackstate.com/ui-servicenow-github-agent-check).
+The code for the Rancher Observability ServiceNow check is open source and [available on GitHub](https://l.stackstate.com/ui-servicenow-github-agent-check).